 How well you rank for your desired keywords can have a massive impact on your traffic.
 And the closer you get to the top, the more likely you are to get a share of the clicks.
 (The stats in recent years vary widely, but ranking number 1 for your keyword is thought to get you anywhere from 20% to 33% click through rate).
+Link building is still and important part of SEO and white hat link building is the only way to do right.

 Now, on-page SEO and technical factors are part of the solution to getting to the top of your rankings.
 However, they are not the be all and end all of your online marketing.